How to vote

 Each voter has one vote.
 Once the counting has finished, any candidate who has more first preference votes than the quota is elected.
 But, rather than ignore extra or surplus votes a candidate received after the amount they need to win, these votes move to each voter’s second preference candidate.

-If no one reaches the quota, then the least popular candidate in removed.
+If no one reaches the quota, then the least popular candidate is removed.
 People who voted for them have their votes moved to their second favourite candidate.
 This process continues until every vacancy is filled.

 Re-Open Nominations (RON)

-There is also an additional candidate on the ballot in every election the SU runs – re-open nominations.
+There is also an additional candidate on the ballot in every election the SU runs – Re-Open Nominations.
 If Re-Open Nominations is elected, no more candidates are elected.
 Nominations for any remaining places are then re-opened, and the election is run again.

 Election Safeguards